-On average, 13,428 older adults, who were 65 years and over, resided in Grant County during the 2016 to 2020 period.
+On average, 13,428 older adults, who were 65 years and over, resided in Grant County in 2020.
 The population of older adults made up 13.9% of the county's total population.

 The table below shows the number of older adults, 65 years and over, living in some of the more populated Grant County communities.
 The percentage of older adults in these communities ranged from a high of 41.7% in Electric City to a low of 0.0% in Krupp.